-Auto Finance and Dealer Sales (AFDS): This segment provides a variety of banking products and services to more than 3,600 automotive dealerships within the Company's primary banking markets, as well as in Arizona, Florida, Nevada, New Jersey, New York, Tennessee and Texas.
-AFDS finances the purchase of automobiles by customers at the automotive dealerships, purchases automobiles from dealers and simultaneously leases the automobiles to consumers under long-term leases, finances the dealerships' new and used vehicle inventories, land, buildings, and other real estate owned by the dealerships, or dealer working capital needs; and provides other banking services to the automotive dealerships and their owners.
+Auto Finance and Dealer Services (AFDS): This segment provides a variety of banking products and services to more than 2,000 automotive dealerships within the Company's primary banking markets.
+All lease origination activities were discontinued during the 2008 fourth quarter.
+AFDS finances the purchase of automobiles by customers at the automotive dealerships; finances dealerships' new and used vehicle inventories, land, buildings, and other real estate owned by the dealership; finances dealership working capital needs; and provides other banking services to the automotive dealerships and their owners.
 Competition from the financing divisions of automobile manufacturers and from other financial institutions is intense.
 AFDS' production opportunities are directly impacted by the general automotive sales business, including programs initiated by manufacturers to enhance and increase sales directly.
-Huntington has been in this line of business for over 50 years.
+Huntington has been in this business segment for over 50 years.

-Private Financial, Capital Markets, and Insurance Group (PFCMIG): This segment provides products and services designed to meet the needs of higher net worth customers.
-Revenue is derived through the sale of trust, asset management, investment advisory, brokerage, insurance, and private banking products and services.
-PFCMIG also focuses on financial solutions for corporate and institutional customers that include investment banking, sales and trading of securities, mezzanine capital financing, and risk management products.
-To serve high net worth customers, a unique distribution model is used that employs a single, unified sales force to deliver products and services mainly through Regional Banking distribution channels.
+Private Financial Group (PFG): This segment provides products and services designed to meet the needs of higher net worth customers.
+Revenue results from the sale of trust, asset management, investment advisory, brokerage, insurance, and private banking products and services including credit and lending activities.
+PFG also focuses on financial solutions for corporate and institutional customers that include investment banking, sales and trading of securities, and interest rate risk management products.
+To serve high net worth customers, we use a unique distribution model that employs a single, unified sales force to deliver products and services mainly through Retail and Business Banking distribution channels.

-Treasury/Other: This segment includes revenue and expense related to assets, liabilities, and equity that are not directly assigned or allocated to one of the other three business segments.
-Assets in this segment include investment securities and bank owned life insurance and loans to Franklin.
-Net interest income/(expense) includes the net impact of administering our investment securities portfolios as part of overall liquidity management.
+In addition to the Company's five business segments, the Treasury / Other group includes revenue and expense related to assets, liabilities, and equity that are not directly assigned or allocated to one of the five business segments.
+Assets in this group include investment securities, bank owned life insurance, and our loan to Franklin.
+Net interest income/(expense) includes the net impact of administering the Company's investment securities portfolios as part of overall liquidity management.
 A match-funded transfer pricing system is used to attribute appropriate funding interest income and interest expense to other business segments.
 As such, net interest income includes the net impact of any over or under allocations arising from centralized management of interest rate risk.
 Furthermore, net interest income includes the net impact of derivatives used to hedge interest rate sensitivity.
-Non-interest income includes miscellaneous fee income also includes asset revaluations not allocated to other business segments, as well as any investment securities and trading assets gains or losses.
-The non-interest expense includes certain corporate administrative, merger costs, and other miscellaneous expenses not allocated to other business segment also includes any difference between the actual effective tax rate of Huntington and the statutory tax rate used to allocate income taxes to the other segments.
+Non-interest income includes miscellaneous fee income not allocated to other business segments, including bank owned life insurance income.
+Fee income also includes asset revaluations not allocated to business segments, as well as any investment securities and trading assets gains or losses.
+The non-interest expense includes certain corporate administrative, merger costs, and other miscellaneous expenses not allocated to business segments.
+This group also includes any difference between the actual effective tax rate of Huntington and the statutory tax rate used to allocate income taxes to the other segments.